jkasimotto/Aerial-Image-Segmentation/fcn/README.md

                         number of workers used in the dataloader -n NUM_CLASSES, --num-classes NUM_CLASSES
-                        number of classes for semantic segmentation
+                        number of classes for semantic segmentation -ssl, --enable-ssl    if model download from pytorch fails, enable this flag

 ```
 ### Outputs